rentalutions/elements/README.md

 # First run a build and make sure everything compiles, and run tests to make sure all are passing
 yarn build && yarn test

-# Generate a changelog for the release.
-yarn changes

-# Create a new version of the package(s) that you worked on and git tag locally.
+# Create a new version of the packages worked on, git tag, and create a CHANGELOG for those package.
 yarn update

 # If everything looks kosher, push to Github.